 Tax filing deadlines for LLCs vary slightly for each form and depending on how you choose to file.
 Generally, you can expect deadlines to fall in March or April.
 Here are all the due dates:

-- Single-Member LLC (Sole Proprietor Filing Status): All forms are due by April 15, 2023
+- Single-Member LLC (Sole Proprietor Filing Status): All forms were due by April 15, 2023

 Filing LLC Taxes for the First Time on Your Own?

 Even if you’re filing your LLC taxes on your own, you don’t have to do so completely on your own!
-With a write-off tracker, pre-filled Schedule C, and accounting software seamlessly integrated with your business banking, Lili’s Tax Optimizer offers the difference between ‘filing freedom’ and ‘tax-trauma’.
+With a write-off tracker, pre-filled IRS forms (including Form 1065 and Schedule C), and accounting software seamlessly integrated with your business banking, Lili’s Tax Preparation software offers the difference between ‘filing freedom’ and ‘tax-trauma’.